 IP67 - IP rated as "dust tight" and protected against immersion.

 IP68 - IP rated as "dust tight" and protected against complete, continuous submersion in water.

 Despite their versatility and ease of use, LED strips are nonetheless bare circuitboard components.
 Mounting the LED strips inside of an aluminum channel, along with a diffuser cover, can significantly improve the aesthetics of a lighting installation.

 You may have correctly read elsewhere that LEDs need effective thermal management for reliable operation.
 Higher quality LED strip light products actually underdrive the LEDs, and are designed to last tens of thousands of hours without any heatsinking.
 During operation, the LED strip can get warm to the touch, but the temperature rise is far below the thermal limits of the LEDs and circuitboard components.
-(Our products typically exhibit temperature rises of 55 F or 30 C over ambient temperatures, without any heatsinking).
+(Our products typically exhibit temperature rises of 30 C over ambient temperatures, without any heatsinking).